GameDevTecnico/cubos/engine/samples/events/page.md

 # Events {#examples-engine-events}

-@brief Using the @ref cubos::core::ecs::EventReader and @ref cubos::core::ecs::EventWriter
+@brief Using the @ref cubos::core::ecs::EventReader "EventReader" and @ref cubos::core::ecs::EventWriter "EventWriter".

-This example shows how the @ref cubos::core::ecs::EventReader and the @ref cubos::core::ecs::EventWriter can be used and configured, in a simple scene, to emit and read events.
-These are in the core, meaning, you don't need to add them to cubos.
+This example shows how the @ref cubos::core::ecs::EventReader "EventReader" and the @ref cubos::core::ecs::EventWriter "EventWriter" system arguments can be used to communicate from one system to another.

+For convinience, we introduce these names in our scope with using-declarations.

+@snippet events/main.cpp Using type for aesthetic sake

 Firstly, we need to create and register the event we want to emit.
-Here, our event has one variable, however, you can give it any number of variables of any type you want.
+Here, our event is a simple struct with a single field, however, you can use any type you want.

 @snippet events/main.cpp Event struct
 @snippet events/main.cpp Adding event

-To receive these events, we can make a simple system, using the @ref cubos::core::ecs::EventReader and iterating through all the events it has.
+To receive these events, we can make a simple system which takes the @ref cubos::core::ecs::EventReader "EventReader" system argument and iterates through all the events it has.
 This will be the layout of all our reader systems (A, C, D).

 @snippet events/main.cpp Event reader system

-Now, to emit these events, we will use the @ref cubos::core::ecs::EventWriter.
+Now, to emit these events, we will use the @ref cubos::core::ecs::EventWriter "EventWriter" system argument.
 This system will emit 3 events on the first frame and another 3 on the second frame.
-By setting the value of the ShouldQuit resource to true on the second frame, the engine stops before reaching the third frame.
+By setting the value of the @ref cubos::engine::ShouldQuit "ShouldQuit" resource to true on the second frame, the engine stops before reaching the third frame.

 @snippet events/main.cpp Event writer system